BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 The workflow is almost the same as above, with few changes:

-1. Deploy the app into a kubernetes cluster
+1. Deploy the application into a kubernetes cluster
 2. Add HAProxy servers in front of both on-prem and in-cloud instances
 3. Use HAProxy `map_reg` to route traffic, depending of the requested URL
 4. Define path routing preferences in the map file created in step 3 (see example below)
 5. Configure and test each path:
-    a) Let developpers rewrite paths, I.E: /HealthCheck
+    a) Let developers rewrite paths, I.E: /HealthCheck
     b) Replicate production traffic with [GOReplay](https://github.com/buger/goreplay), to specific paths, including /HealthCheck, from on-prem to the application in the Kubernetes cluster in AWS
     c) Stabilize the application: either code optimisations or Kubernetes Requests and Limits adaptations
     d) Add this newly created path /HealthCheck on the HAProxy's routing map file